 Private myQRCodeWithLogo As GeneratedBarcode = QRCodeWriter.CreateQrCodeWithLogo("https://ironsoftware.com/", qrCodeLogo)

-' Save as PDF
+' Save the generated QR code as a PDF file.

 myQRCodeWithLogo.SaveAsPdf("MyQRWithLogo.pdf")

-' Also Save as HTML
+' Save the generated QR code as an HTML file.

 myQRCodeWithLogo.SaveAsHtmlFile("MyQRWithLogo.html")